Jackson County Airport (Michigan): History

 The airport opened in 1928, and its first control tower was built in 1961.

 The airport has been praised for allowing business development and supporting the Michigan International Speedway.

 Facilities and aircraft

-Jackson County-Reynolds Field covers an area of 700 acre at an elevation of 1,001 feet (305 m) above mean sea level.
-It has two asphalt paved runways: 7/25 is 5,351 by 150 feet (1,631 x 46 m) and 14/32 is 4,000 by 100 feet (1,219 x 30 m).
+Jackson County-Reynolds Field covers an area of 950 acre at an elevation of 1,001 feet (305 m) above mean sea level.
+It has two asphalt paved runways: 7/25 is 5,351 by 100 feet (1,631 x 30 m) and 14/32 is 4,000 by 100 feet (1,219 x 30 m).

 Runway 7/25 replaced the previous main asphalt runway, designated 6/24, in 2017.
 The new runway has 1,000 feet of additional runoff space on each end.

-The airport has a fixed-base operator that offers services such as fuel, deicing, catering, lavatory services, a pilot lounge, showers, snooze rooms, a flight briefing station, courtesy transportation, and more.
+The airport has a fixed-base operator that offers services such as fuel, deicing, catering, lavatory services, a pilot lounge, showers, snooze rooms, a flight briefing station, and courtesy transportation.
 An airport is also located on airport property.

 In summer 2022, the Federal Aviation Administration awarded Jackson County $2.2 million to modernize its air traffic control tower, which was 60 years old at the time.
 New facilities will include restrooms, new doors, and an elevator, helping the tower come into compliance with the Americans with Disabilities Act.
 The airport will also receive money for asbestos removal and replacing mechanical, electric, and lighting systems to boost airport efficiency, as well as the installation of a new air conditioning and ventilation system to make the control tower workable.
 Money came from the Bipartisan Infrastructure Law signed by President Joe Biden.
 Designs are expected to be fully submitted by February 2023 with construction beginning soon after.

 For the 12-month period ending December 31, 2021, the airport had 26,300 aircraft operations, an average of 72 per day.
 It includes 99% general aviation and <1% military.
 This is down from 139 total daily operations in 2010.
-At that time there were 87 aircraft based at this airport: 67 single-engine and 15 multi-engine airplanes, 3 jet aircraft, 1 helicopter and 1 glider aircraft.
+At that time, there were 87 aircraft based at this airport: 67 single-engine and 15 multi-engine airplanes, three jet aircraft, one helicopter and one glider aircraft.

 Historical airline service

 The airport was served by commercial airlines from the 1920s until 1989.
 American Airlines served Jackson until about 1952 as one of several stops on a route between Chicago and Detroit.
-Other stops along the route included South Bend, IN as well as Kalamazoo, Battle Creek, and Ann Arbor, MI.
+Other stops along the route included South Bend, Indiana as well as Kalamazoo, Battle Creek, and Ann Arbor, Michigan.
 North Central Airlines then took over serving the Chicago-Detroit local multi-stop route.
 In 1979, North Central merged with other carriers to become Republic Airlines.
 Republic continued to serve Jackson with flights to Detroit until 1981, when the service was transferred to Simmons Airlines.
 In 1985, Simmons became a feeder carrier for Republic known as Republic Express.
 In 1986, Republic was merged into Northwest Airlines, and the service operated by Simmons became known as Northwest Airlink.
 In 1989, the Simmons flights to Detroit were then switched to American Eagle, in affiliation with American Airlines, but service ended by November 1989.